tkhq/docs/docs/integration-guides/email-auth-for-sub-organizations.md

 ## Helper packages

 - We have released open-source code to create target encryption keys, decrypt auth credentials, and sign Turnkey activities.
-We've deployed this a static HTML page hosted on `auth.turnkey.com` meant to be embedded as an iframe element (see the code [here](https://github.com/tkhq/frames)).
+We've deployed this as a static HTML page hosted on `auth.turnkey.com` meant to be embedded as an iframe element (see the code [here](https://github.com/tkhq/frames)).
 This ensures the auth credentials are encrypted to keys that your organization doesn't have access to (because they live in the iframe, on a separate domain)
 - We have also built a package to help you insert this iframe and interact with it in the context of email auth: [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper)

 In the rest of this guide we'll assume you are using these helpers.